imperfectlink/PowerProps/docs/source/overview.rst

 ====
 |

-PowerProps is a Blender addon that helps you create smarter more meaningful objects by adding and managing custom properties and functionality.
+PowerProps is a Blender addon that helps you create smarter more meaningful objects by managing and applying custom properties and functionality.

 |